 What is Systems for Action?

-Systems for Action (S4A) is a national research program of the Robert Wood Johnson Foundation (RWJF) that studies how to align delivery and financing systems for health and social services in ways that support a Culture of Health.
-S4A uses a wide research lens that includes and extends beyond medical care and public health systems to include other sectors that affect health and well-being, such as housing, transportation, social services, education, criminal and juvenile justice, and economic and community development.
+Systems for Action (S4A) is a signature research program of the Robert Wood Johnson Foundation (RWJF) that builds a Culture of Health by rigorously testing new ways of connecting the nation’s fragmented medical, social, and public health systems.
+Health is shaped by a complex web of social, economic, and environmental conditions that extend far beyond the reach of the medical care system.
+S4A uses a wide research lens that includes and extends beyond the medical care and public health systems to incorporate social service systems such as housing, transportation, education, employment, food and nutrition assistance, child and family support, criminal and juvenile justice, and economic and community development.

-What type of projects are eligible under this Call for Proposals?
+What types of projects are eligible under this Call for Proposals?

 What types of organizations are eligible for funding?